tkumar07/GiftTrackr/team/PRODUCT_BACKLOG.md

 New stories based on MVP feedback:

-Story #1 - Gift Suggestions
+Story #1 - Gift Suggestions:
 All users of the app will benefit from seeing potential gift suggestions Either a) a simple chatbot in which you input the likes, dislikes, and budget, and it spits back a few suggestions, or b) a "generate suggestions" button in the cards which will automatically get data from firebase and give you suggestions
 This story is valuable because even though people may know likes and dislikes of the people they are buying for, it still may be hard to decide on a single gift to buy for them.
 This suggestion functionality will greatly help users find gifts to give